 - EMA_TimeFrame – timeframe of the EMA trend filter.

 - EMA_Period, DailyHL/2_Period – a period of the trend filter.
-The trend filter passes buy/sell signals if the price is above/below EMA (DailyHL/2 level), respectively, and the other way around if the filter value is negative.
-No point to use EMA and DailyHL/2 simultaneously.
+No point in using EMA and DailyHL/2 simultaneously.

 - PivotFilter – allows using the Pivot Model as a filter.